hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 https://github.com/sparkfun/mbed-os-ambiq-apollo3/tree/ambiq-apollo3-dev

-Oh wait, there is litleFS in this branch, but it hasn't been updated in nearly 2 years.
+Oh wait, there is littleFS in this branch, but it hasn't been updated in nearly 2 years.
 It looks like someone did some refactor work: https://github.com/ARMmbed/mbed-os/pull/13433

 By the way, I'm not really upset at any of the websites or developers.
 I just like narrating the chronological order when I fail to find something, and occasionally highlight overly technical landing pages which could have a simplified alternative home page for newbs like me.